 Arguing that declining international affairs resources seriously undermined U.S. foreign policy interests and limited the ability of American officials to influence overseas events, Clinton Administration officials and other outside groups vigorously campaigned to reverse the decade-long decline in the foreign policy budget.
 Foreign aid spending increased slightly in FY1998, but beginning the following year and continuing to the present, Foreign Operations appropriations have trended upward due in large part to the approval of resources for special, and in some cases unanticipated foreign policy contingencies and new initiatives.
-While funding for regular, continuing for special activities, such as Central American hurricane relief (FY1999), Kosovo emergency assistance (FY1999), Wye River/Middle East peace accord support (FY2000), and a counternarcotics initiative in Colombia and the Andean region (FY2000 and FY2002), was chiefly responsible for the growth in requirement to appropriate the full amount of military aid loans rather than only the partial appropriation required in the past.
-Beginning in FY1992, Congress changed how all Federal credit programs are "scored" in appropriation bills which further altered the scoring of foreign aid loans funded in Foreign Operations.
-All of these factors make it very difficult to present a precise and consistent data trend line in Foreign Operations funding levels.
-Nevertheless, the data shown in Figure 2 can be regarded as illustrative of general trends in Congressional decisions regarding Foreign Operations appropriations over the past 25 years.
+While funding for regular, continuing foreign aid programs also rose modestly during this period, supplemental spending for special activities, such as Central American hurricane relief (FY1999), Kosovo emergency assistance (FY1999), Wye River/Middle East peace accord support (FY2000), and a counternarcotics initiative in Colombia and the Andean region (FY2000 and FY2002), was chiefly responsible for the growth in foreign aid appropriations.3 The average annual funding level during the FY1999-FY2002 period of \$16.8 billion represents a level 22% higher than the low point in Foreign Operations appropriation in FY1997.